chiefy/chiefy.github.io.old/_posts/2014-07-13-using-sqlite-sequelize-with-actionhero.markdown

 ---
 layout: post
-title: "Using SQLite and Sequelize with ActionHero"
+title: Using SQLite and Sequelize with ActionHero
 date: 2014-07-13 16:59:27
 tags:
-  - node,
+  - node
   - sqlite
   - sequelize
   - orm